 - I started this blog more than FIVE years ago (in July 2012).
 I didn’t start really trying to monetize it until September 2016, when I purchased the online course Making Sense of Affiliate Marketing and learned the top tips for monetizing your blog with affiliate links from the Queen of Affiliate Marketing, Michelle Schroeder-Gardner (she earns $100K a MONTH from her blog!).

 - This travel blog income report DOES NOT show ALL my income.
 I earn the rest of my income as a freelance writer.
-If you want to see how I scaled my freelance income from $1.5K to $6K+ in just 3 months, check out my free freelancing email course.

 - The numbers might change due to refunds and cancellations!
 This is a big one.
 Sometimes people return things they ordered on Amazon, for example, and so later on, that number will be deducted from my account.
 Or other times someone might cancel their SiteGround web hosting, so that money might be deducted from my affiliate account months later.
 I can’t predict these things, but I just wanted you to know the numbers could change later.